Instructions: Clicking on the section name will show / hide the section.

 PLEASE ENSURE YOUR TIME ZONE IS SET TO UK TIME, as this affects the appointment times that you see.

 Here you can find details of upcoming workshops, forums and careers fairs, as well as external careers events that you may wish to attend.
+You can also download the careers newsletter for more information (click on the folder at the bottom of this section).

 Please scroll down to the next section to access slides or recordings of previous events.

 This section includes recordings of talks and presentations at the school including Alumni Careers talks.
+To access slides from the programme of lunchtime careers workshops click on the 'Slides from Careers Workshops 2016-17' folder at the bottom of this section.

 Academic Careers Forum, 30 Nov 2016 - access the recording here (this is an audio recording only)